 Research Interests: Legal aspects of EU-developing countries relations

-Dr. Dominic de Cogan is a University Lecturer and Fellow of Christ’s College.
+Dr. Dominic de Cogan is a University Associate Professor at the Faculty of Law, University of Cambridge.
 He was previously a Leverhulme funded Early Career Research Fellow at Birmingham Law School (to 2014), a PhD candidate at Downing College, Cambridge (to 2011) and a Tax Consultant for PricewaterhouseCoopers in Cambridge, Birmingham and London (to 2008).
-His research interests centre on the interactions between tax law, public law and political theory, especially as they play out over extended periods of time.
-In his recent work, he has examined local land taxation, co-operative compliance, the role of conservatism in tax reform and the approach of judges to interpretation in cases of tax avoidance.
-Dominic has lectured Equity Law since starting in Birmingham in 2011 and also has teaching experience in Administrative Law, Constitutional Law and Business Law.
-Outside work, Dominic is a keen amateur musician and father to an overactive 4-year old.
+His research interests centre on the interactions between tax law, public law and political theory, especially as they play out over extended periods of time (see eg Tax Law, State Building and the Constitution (Oxford: Hart, 2020).
+Dominic teaches Tax Law & Policy, Administrative Law, Constitutional Law, Equity and the Law of Succession.
+Outside work, Dominic is a keen amateur musician and father to an enthusiastic 10 year old.

 Research Interests: Tax Administration, Tax Law, Tax History, Political Theory, Local Government

-Dr. Alfred Duncan is a Lecturer in Financial Economics at the University of Kent and formerly Fellow at Christ’s College.
-He completed his Doctoral studies at the University of Glasgow.
+Dr. Alfred Duncan is a Lecturer in Financial Economics at the University of Kent.
 Alfred’s research interests include macroeconomics and public finance, including the interaction between tax policies and the frequency and magnitude of financial crises.
 Alfred has professional experience in fixed income and regulation relating to the financial sector and network industries.

-Research Interests: Economics, Macroeconomics, Banking and Finance, Bitcoin and Distributed Ledgers
+Research Interests: Economics, Macroeconomics, Banking and Finance, Financial Stability

 Chris Jenkins is a PhD candidate in law at Trinity College, Cambridge.
 He has three main areas of expertise: Private International Law, taxation, and Indian legal history.
 Combining these interests, his current research uncovers historical examples of the processes and structures of interactions between legal systems, usefully compared with the EU.
 His research is entitled: ‘A Stream of Tendency’: The Evolution of Interactions between Legal Systems in Colonial India.
 It focuses on the legal interactions between British India and the semi-independent Princely States, singling out the regime for the free movement of ‘foreign’ commercial judgments and relief from double taxation as examples of a ‘tendency’ towards common or interlocking laws and institutions.